awslabs/project-lakechain/examples/simple-pipelines/embedding-pipelines/bedrock-lancedb-pipeline/README.md

 The following requirements are needed to deploy the infrastructure associated with this pipeline:

 - You need access to a development AWS account.
-- You also need a Pinecone API key.
 - [AWS CDK](https://docs.aws.amazon.com/cdk/latest/guide/getting_started.html#getting_started_install) is required to deploy the infrastructure.
 - [Docker](https://docs.docker.com/get-docker/) is required to be running to build middlewares.
 - [Node.js](https://nodejs.org/en/download/) v18+ and NPM.